Lean Six Sigma Green Belt: Is It Right for You?

 Generally speaking, belts who pass the Lean Methods Group’s certification exam should be prepared to pass the ASQ exam.
 A comparison of the Lean Methods Group and ASQ Green Belt certification exams indicates that the content is fairly similar and that the most notable differences are related to the administration processes.

 What makes the Lean Methods Group’s program and certification different?

-With personalized attention provided to each candidate, our Lean Six Sigma Green Belt training and certification is the best choice for building your problem solving skills in both Six Sigma and Lean.
+With personalized attention provided to each candidate, our Lean Six Sigma Green Belt training and certification is the best choice for building your problem-solving skills in both Six Sigma and Lean.
 In addition, we include change leadership skills and creative thinking modules from our innovation courses.

-Unlike other providers, such as ASQ which will certify Green Belts on coursework and exams alone, we requires a completed project with review and approval, thus certifying the development of successful practitioner skills with coaching feedback from a Master Black Belt.
+Unlike other providers, such as ASQ which will certify Green Belts on coursework and exams alone, we require a completed project with review and approval, thus certifying the development of successful practitioner skills with coaching feedback from a Master Black Belt.
 The Lean Methods Group’s emphasis on real-world project work and individualized coaching promotes personal growth and business success.